progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--Now, each of your topics is contained within a silo — similar to a patch queue — that you can rewrite, rebase, and modify without the topics interfering or interdepending on each other as in Figure 5-16.-->

-Deine Arbeit an den verschiedenen Patches sind jetzt in Deine Topic Branches isoliert – ähnlich wie in einer Patch Queue – so daß Du die einzelnen Topic Branches neu schreiben, rebasen und ändern kannst, ohne daß sie mit einander in Konflikt geraten (siehe Bild 5-16).
+Deine Arbeit an den verschiedenen Patches sind jetzt in Deine Topic Branches isoliert – ähnlich wie in einer Patch Queue – sodass Du die einzelnen Topic Branches neu schreiben, rebasen und ändern kannst, ohne dass sie mit einander in Konflikt geraten (siehe Bild 5-16).

 <!--Figure 5-16.
 Initial commit history with featureB work.-->